philsturgeon/awesome-earth/README.md

 - [Zero-Waste](#zero-waste)
 ## Carbon-Reduction
 - [Carbon Footprint Extension](https://gitlab.com/aossie/CarbonFootprint) - Automatically estimates CO2 emissions on Google Maps™, other maps services and train and flight search engines.
+- [Carbon Pricing Dashboard](https://carbonpricingdashboard.worldbank.org/) - Maps and statistics on regional, national, and subnational carbon pricing initiatives.

 - [CarbonFootprint.com](https://www.carbonfootprint.com/) - Measure you carbon footprint, learn how to reduce your consumption, offset your impact, communicate, and comply.
 - [CarbonFund.org](https://carbonfund.org/) - Calculate your footprint based on flights, driving, shipping, and make tax-deductible donations to offset your emissions.
+- [Climate Action Tracker](https://climateactiontracker.org/countries/) - See which countries are on track for the Paris Agreement or similar, and which countries are failing horribly.
+Hint: it's everyone but Morocco and The Gambia.

 - [Cool Earth](https://www.coolearth.org/) - This charity was created to tackle climate change by reducing carbon emissions from rainforest loss.
 - [Ecosia](https://www.ecosia.org) - The search engine that plants trees. >50% of the ad revenue goes directly to planting trees.
 - [Flight Free (UK)](https://flightfree.co.uk/) - Aviation is the fastest growing contributor to greenhouse gas emissions at a time when we desperately need to reduce them.
 Pledge to go flight free in 2020.